-You will need to practice germinating seeds and transplanting them into your grow sites or starting seeds directly in them.
+You will need to practice germinating seeds, transplanting them into your grow sites, or starting seeds directly in the grow sites.

 At any rate, plant crops and grow them, and then plant them again, and again, and again.
 Eventually, it’ll feel just as natural as gardening outside.